 The board's opinion must also state whether a director has not participated in discussions on the matter due to a conflict of interest or whether a director has expressed reservations regarding the board's decision.
 If a relevant board meeting is not quorate, the other directors are entitled, but not obliged, to announce their opinion of the offer.
-In such case, a valuation opinion pursuant to section III.3 must be obtained and published, irrespective of whether or not the other directors choose to express their views on the offer.
+In such case, a valuation opinion pursuant to section III.23 must be obtained and published, irrespective of whether or not the other directors choose to express their views on the offer.

+The Stock Market (Takeover Bids) Act (SFS 2006:451) contains provisions limiting the right for the board and the managing director to take measures which are likely to detrimentally affect the conditions for making or implementing the offer.
 If the offeror amends the terms and conditions of an offer which has been made, the offeree company's board must announce its opinion of the revised offer, and the reasons for this opinion, as soon as possible and, in any event, not later than one week prior to the expiry of the acceptance period.